DreadboxUnofficial/TyphonWiki/docs/content/docs/midi/midi-cc.md

 # MIDI CC List

-This is the list of MIDI CC, as of firmware v2.0.1.
+This is the list of MIDI CC, as of firmware v2.0.2.
 All are CC, so far there aren't any NRPN.

 CC# | Function | Notes
 ----|----------|-------
+0 |  BANK SELECT | Added in 2.0.2.
+Set this CC first to pick the bank (1=A, 2=B, 3=C, 4=D), then send a MIDI program change to select a preset
 1 |  MOD WHEEL |
-2 |  CC2 |
+2 |  CC2 | Assignable in CC2 Target Menu: CV.0, CV1.0, CV2.0, WAVE.0, CUT.0, RES.0, EGL.0, VCA.0, FX1.0, FFM.0, FX2.0, DLAY.0 or FX3.0
 3 |  RESONANCE |
 4 |  CUTOFF |
 5 |  WAVESHAPE |